-One possible approach is to represent constraints as properties within CIM classes, but "tag" these special properties as constraints.
-CIM allows qualifiers for adding such special tags to properties, and a new qualifier called "constraint" can be added on a property to indicate that its value is a constraint as opposed to a typical property.
 The advantage of this approach is that it does not require a change in the CIM meta-model.
 All existing CIM and MOF tools (such as parsers, repositories, and browsers) will continue to work with this extension without any modification.
 However, they will not be able to interpret the meaning of a constraint nor would they be able to parse or check their syntactic correctness.
 For example, the MOF parser, which parses a MOF file and stores the defined classes into a CIM repository, would treat these constraints as strings and will not check for the correctness of the constraint expression.
+Given that we anticipate a large number of constraints will be necessary, this approach would make creating and maintaining policies difficult.